 Recognising the opportunity now available to his formation, General Sir Bernard Montgomery issued a directive which established the opening of the Scheldt estuary the major priority of his 21st Army Group.
 To the east, Lieutenant General Sir Miles Dempsey’s British 2nd Army attacked westward to clear that part of the Netherlands lying to the south of the Maas river, securing the Scheldt region from counterattack.
 Meanwhile Simonds concentrated forces at the neck of the South Beveland peninsula.
-Major General H. W. Foster’s Canadian 4th Armoured Division moved to the north from the Léopold Canal and took Bergen-op-Zoom.
+Foster’s Canadian 4th Armoured Division moved to the north from the Léopold Canal and took Bergen-op-Zoom.

 By 24 October the Allies had pushed their line farther out from the neck of the peninsula, ensuring German counterattacks would not cut off the Canadian 2nd Division, by then moving west along it toward the two Beveland islands and Walcheren island in 'Vitality I' (Canadian land operation) and 'Vitality II' (British and Canadian amphibious operation) against Generalleutnant Wilhelm Daser’s 70th Division of General Otto Sponheimer’s (from 25 October Generalleutnant Friedrich-August Schack’s) LXVII Corps within von Zangen’s 15th Army, which also comprised General Felix Schwalbe’s LXXXVIII Corps and General Werner Freiherr von und zu Gilsa’s LXXXIX Corps.

-While the Canadian 2nd Division and Major General D. C. Spry’s Canadian 3rd Division were engaged in their battles at Woensdrecht and in ‘Switchback’ respectively during the first two weeks of October, Montgomery had decided, largely on the basis of the current stalemate at Woensdrecht, that the reduction of the German garrison of South Beveland was impossible until the area to the north of Woensdrecht and the shores of the East Scheldt had been cleared of the German forces.
+While the Canadian 2nd Division and Major General D. C. Spry’s Canadian 3rd Division were engaged in their battles at Woensdrecht and in 'Switchback' respectively during the first two weeks of October, Montgomery had decided, largely on the basis of the current stalemate at Woensdrecht, that the reduction of the German garrison of South Beveland was impossible until the area to the north of Woensdrecht and the shores of the East Scheldt had been cleared of the German forces.
 The full weight of the 21st Army Group would have to be concentrated to this end and with all speed.
 Issued on 16 October, Montgomery’s instructions were simple, realistic and in the event decisive.
-The 2nd Army would take over the eastern end of the Canadian front and launch a drive to sweep the south bank of the Maas river while the Canadian 1st Army, its front thus shortened, would use Crocker’s British I Corps to advance its right wing forward at and immediately to the east of Woensdrecht to Bergen-op Zoom and Breda with the aid of reinforcements centred on Major General Terry de la M. Allen’s US 104th Division and Major General E. Hakewill-Smith’s British 52nd Division.
+The 2nd Army would take over the eastern end of the Canadian front and launch a drive to sweep the south bank of the Maas river while the Canadian 1st Army, its front thus shortened, would use Crocker’s British I Corps to advance its right wing forward at and immediately to the east of Woensdrecht to Bergen-op Zoom and Breda with the aid of reinforcements centred on Allen’s US 104th Division and Hakewill-Smith’s British 52nd Division.

-On 20 October, in torrential rain, Crocker’s British I Corps advanced on a four-division front: Foster’s Canadian 4th Armoured Division attacked on the left; next came Major General E. H. Barker’s British 49th Division with Roosendaal as its objective; on the 49th Division’s right the US 104th Division advanced on Zundert and Moerdijk; and on the corps’ right Major General S. Maczek’s Polish 1st Armoured Division made for Breda.
-At the same time Montgomery committed the British 2nd Army to an offensive against Tilburg and ‘s-Hertogenbosch.
+On 20 October, in torrential rain, Crocker’s British I Corps advanced on a four-division front: Foster’s Canadian 4th Armoured Division attacked on the left; next came Major General E. H. Barker’s British 49th Division with Roosendaal as its objective; on the 49th Division’s right the US 104th Division advanced on Zundert and Moerdijk; and on the corps' right Maczek’s Polish 1st Armoured Division made for Breda.
+At the same time Montgomery committed the British 2nd Army to an offensive against Tilburg and 's-Hertogenbosch.